Contents: tracks / advising / choosing courses / incompletes/

 warning / grievance procedures / leaves of absence /

-job placement / computer services/ conference travel
+job placement / computer services/ conference travel / graduate reps

 As a student in Literary Arts, you are in a unique position among graduate students.
 You have the opportunity to choose a number of your eight semester-long courses from any university department or program.
 Though the Graduate School requires that you take classes appropriate to your graduate status, you have the freedom to design much of your curriculum.
 When a new class of undergraduates arrives at Brown, each of them, too, must choose courses without the constricting guidelines of distribution requirements.
 The first-year undergraduates, however, have eight semesters with which to experiment.
-Since you have just three or four courses to work with, and nothing like the undergraduate’s safety net of faculty and peer advising, you will want to make good choices the first and every time.
+Since you have just four courses to work with, and nothing like the undergraduate’s safety net of faculty and peer advising, you will want to make good choices the first and every time.
 As long as you feel your courses will help you in your writing, the department will support your choice.

 We have designed this handbook not only to introduce you to our policies and procedures, but also to prepare you for making the decisions that will shape your two years at Brown.
 Our statements parallel and incorporate official statements, when appropriate.
 Through we have tried not to omit any crucial information, we have undoubtedly missed things that you will want to know.
 The important thing is to ask questions.
-Your workshop leader, your professors, the chair, the assistant director, the director of graduate studies, your colleagues, students in other programs, are all invaluable sources of information.
+Your workshop leader, your professors, the chair, the academic program director, the director of graduate studies, your colleagues, students in other programs, are all invaluable sources of information.
 Your official advisor each semester is your workshop leader; your secondary advisors are the chair and the director of graduate studies; you should feel free, however, to seek advice from any member of the department faculty.

 It is not part of the scope of this Handbook to provide information on housing, meals, recreation, etc. For this kind of information, you should consult the guide provided by the Brown University Graduate Student Council, along with web sites found through Brown’s A to Z guide.

 Many students choose to take their non-writing courses via literature departments.
-If you plan to seek a PhD after completing this degree, you may want to consider studying literature in the English Department, Comparative Literature, the language departments, the Theatre Department, or in Modern Culture and Media.
+If you plan to seek a PhD after completing this degree, you may want to consider studying literature in the English Department, Comparative Literature, the language departments, Theatre and Performance Studies, or in Modern Culture and Media.
 You are not limited to literature courses; the department will support your choice as long as you feel the course will help you in your writing.
 Students in the past have studied a second language, other arts, such as painting and sculpture, and a wide variety of academic disciplines.
 Once you venture into such territory, you have to work a little harder to get good advice about courses.
 Some basic rules are:

 - Attend many classes during the first week of classes (no choice made before school starts need be your final decision…);